LADIES OF THE LAKE QUILT GUILD

 Sign up at any general meeting along with a refundable $10 deposit to reserve your space.
 Bring your lunch and plan on a day of fun and friendship while you hone your skills.

-Contact Skills Day Chairman Suzanne Lee for further information.
+Contact Skills Day Chairman Barbara Peebles for further information.

 Contact Chairman